 Our Same Properties Portfolio depreciation and amortization expense decreased by \$1.4 million, or 3.9%, during the six months ended June 30, 2019, compared to the six months ended June 30, 2018, primarily due to acquisition-related tenant improvements and in-place lease intangibles becoming fully depreciated at certain of our properties subsequent to January 1, 2018, partially offset by an increase in depreciation expense related to capital improvements placed into service subsequent to January 1, 2018.
-Our Total Portfolio depreciation and amortization expense increased \$7.3 million, or 18.6%, during the six months ended June 30, 2019, compared to the six months ended June 30, 2019, partially offset by the decrease in our Same Properties Portfolio depreciation and amortization expense noted above.
+Our Total Portfolio depreciation and amortization expense increased \$7.3 million, or 18.6%, during the six months ended June 30, 2019, compared to the six months ended June 30, 2018, primarily due to the incremental expense from the 51 properties we acquired between January 1, 2018, and June 30, 2019, partially offset by the decrease in our Same Properties Portfolio depreciation and amortization expense noted above.